xoity/infraninja/test/README.md

 ## Troubleshooting

-- **Access Key Not Set**:
-  - Ensure the `ACCESS_KEY` environment variable is correctly configured.
-  - Confirm the key has the necessary permissions in an API.

 - **Inventory URL Missing**:
   - Verify the `INVENTORY_URL` variable points to the correct endpoint.
   - Test the endpoint using `curl` or similar tools.